Biology Resources for Teaching and Research

-NMU's Department of Biology houses the majority of its courses and labs in one of three campus buildings: West Science, Weston Hall, and Jamrich Hall.
-Within the facilities, the department also has a number of unique learning areas that students from all levels utilize, many of which offer hands-on educational opportunities.
+NMU's Department of Biology houses the majority of its courses and labs in one of three campus buildings: The Science Building, Weston Hall, and Jamrich Hall.
+Scroll down to explore the uniquely Northern learning spaces that are found in these facilities and elsewhere, which facilitate hands-on learning by students at all levels.

 The Biology Department maintains several animal holding facilities including an animal room suite with areas for rodent (primarily mouse) colonies.
 We also have an area dedicated to culture of aquatic species, primarily fish.
 In addition, the department maintains displays of live organisms, including fish and invertebrates, for teaching purposes.

 The Aquatics Laboratory is a 2045 square foot facility designed to house and grow aquatic animal species.
 Located in West Hall, the Aquatics Lab a highly flexible facility used to support undergraduate and graduate research projects as well as hands-on work in Biology courses.

 The Biology Department maintains a greenhouse that is used extensively by students and faculty for teaching and research.
 This facility supports numerous Botany courses at NMU, and serves students in diverse disciplines (e.g., Biology, Chemistry, Art and Design, and Earth, Environmental, and Geographical Sciences).